greg-md/php-dependency-injection/README.md

 $ioc->inject('foo', Foo::class);
 ```

-### Defining the way your concretes will be instantiated
+### Customise the way your objects will be instantiated

 ```php
 $ioc->inject('redis.client', function() {